currychern/constant-crusaders/README.md

 An objective is split up into four stages:

-1. `Start`: Only the clicker character is on the map.
+1. `Start` - Only the clicker character is on the map.
     The goal is to collect loot and kill monsters and get a non-clicker character on the map.

-2. `Early`: A non-clicker character is now on the map.
+2. `Early` - A non-clicker character is now on the map.
     The goal is to collect loot, level and upgrade characters, and place them into formation.

-3. `Middle`: All characters are now on the board.
+3. `Middle` - All characters are now on the board.
     The goal is to collect loot and upgrade the main DPS character, while occasionally upgrading the other characters.

-4. `End`: The characters have stalled.
+4. `End` - The characters have stalled.
     The goal is to kill monsters and rapidly upgrade the main DPS character.

-The app will advance the game through all four stages based on information provided in the config.json file.
+The app will advance the game through all four stages based on information provided in the `config.json` file.

 ## Configuration

-Use the config.json file to setup your game.
+Use the `config.json` file to setup your game.
 Here are the descriptions for the fields:

 - `pos_corner`: the position [x,y] of the upper left corner of the game